neha-kay/Kiko-plus/_posts/2015-06-02-you-couchsurf-whats-that.md

 * Willing to hang out and connect with your host (grab dinner, go to an event, have an intellectual discussion etc.,)

 If you surf (e.g. if you stay at other people's houses) there's no obligation to host in the future, though many (including me!) often do host to pay it forward after many phenomenal experiences with their hosts.

+That being said, there _is_ an unwritten obligation to spend time with your host and get to know them.
+This could be through having a meal, chatting at their house, watching a movie, etc.,

+Some hosts are pretty hands off and let you explore or are busy with work; others want to take you out and show you the city.
+It really depends on what kind of host you have, but be prepared to spend time with them if they're offering you a place to stay for a couple days.

 ### What's your experience been like?